European Crime Prevention Network

 Prevention campaign on pickpocketing

-European Crime Prevention Network (EUCPN) launches a European prevention campaign on pickpocketing during mass events.
-By the use of animation videos the EUCPN and 25 European Member States aim to step up the fight against this crime by warning and informing citizens on how they can protect themselves.
+European Crime Prevention Network (EUCPN) launched in summer 2018 a European prevention campaign on pickpocketing during mass events.
+By the use of animation videos the EUCPN and 25 European Member States aimed to step up the fight against this crime by warning and informing citizens on how they can protect themselves.

 The website of the network eucpn.org contains information on issues such as good practices and projects in crime prevention in Europe, research within the field and current events.